 Reasonably well absorbing, this sun protection bridges a dry oil and a traditional one- leaving skin with a moisturised feel and slight sheen but little greasiness.

-Definitely one for oil sunscreen lovers, as well as anyone who like their products with a side of continental chic, Mimitika is now pretty much my new favourite SPF line.
+Definitely one for oil sunscreen lovers, as well as anyone who likes their products with a side of continental chic, Mimitika is now pretty much my new favourite SPF line.

 Cheaper than Sol de Janeiro’s Bum Bum Sol Oil SPF 30, but just as fun to use, Mimitika makes sunscreen enjoyable to apply and wear- making this a winner in my book, given just how much sun protection plays a part in skin health.

-The brand also wins series praise from me for adding antioxidant protection into their sunscreen here (via vitamin E), helping to prevent free radical damage to skin, and making it stand out from so many other sunscreens which don’t pack in the antioxidants.
+The brand also wins serious praise from me for adding antioxidant protection into their sunscreen here (via vitamin E), helping to prevent free radical damage to the skin, and making it stand out from so many other sunscreens which don’t pack in the antioxidants.

-For those who like their SPF on the slightly lower protection side too, Mimitika also offer a Sun Oil SPF 30.
+For those who like their SPF on the slightly lower protection side too, Mimitika also offers a Sun Oil SPF 30.